imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 Make sure you have a TrackScheme window open, a MaMuT viewer window open, and move the later close to the cells we tracked previously.
-Make sure the auto-linking mode is off {% include key content='Shift|L' %}, and start creating spots over a cell close to the first one.
+Make sure the auto-linking mode is off {% include key content='press|Shift|L'
+%}, and start creating spots over a cell close to the first one.
 Try to follow it over time.
 You should see spots appearing in TrackScheme, under a special column on the right called `Unlaid spots`.
 The TrackScheme window should resembles this: